 Created with the collaboration of the Eugenides Foundation and the U.S. Embassy in Athens

-In 2011 the Eugenides Foundation Library conducted research where the respondents, visitors of the Library, expressed their great desire for computer specialized programs and other new programs related to technology.
-As a follow up of this research, the Foundation staff proposed the establishment of a New Technologies Laboratory within the Eugenides Foundation.
+According to a research conducted by the Eugenides Foundation Library, there was a great desire by its visitors, for computer specialized programs and other new programs related to Technology.
+As per the research results, the Library proposed the creation of a New Technologies Laboratory within the Eugenides Foundation.

-Thus, through the collaboration of the Eugenides Foundation and the U.S. Embassy in Athens, the idea of the UTech Lab was born.
+Thus, through the collaboration of the Eugenides Foundation and the U.S. Embassy in Athens, the UTech Lab was created in early 2014.